hubgmail12/berkeley/readme.txt

 Project contains of data folder, images folder, and mmodule.ipynb

 - Checkout the entire folder
-- Run Jupyter on module5.ipynb
+- Run Jupyter on prompt.ipynb
 - Load the data
 - Run each section as you go through the file.
 - At any point, you can either update the exisitng or add new sections to try other comparisons